pal-ayaya/palia-leaks/index.md

 ## Summer event

 New summer event was spotted.
 Some of the activities involve competitions in gathering colorful shells, and treasure hunts.
-Not much more is known other that it takes place on a separate island map.
+Not much more is known, other than that it takes place on a separate island map.

 [![Summer island map](./files/summerisland.png)](./files/summerisland.png)